 04 December 2018 by Anna Staford

-Here’s your Guide to Cancellation Cover
+Here’s your Guide to Travel Insurance Cancellation cover

 Travel is a wonderful, life enriching experience.
 Whether it’s a weekend away, popping to see family and friends, or a trip of a lifetime, it’s a chance to relax and make a change from your day to day routine.

 But what happens if something goes wrong and stops you from taking your trip, even before you’ve packed your bags?

 No one wants to contemplate the bad things that could happen before we travel, but there is help at hand if you have taken the vital step of buying travel insurance.

 Did you know that travel insurance is one of the most frequently used insurance policies?
 UK Travel Insurance companies pay out a whopping £365 million a year in claims payments and Cancellation cover is one of the most frequently used elements of the cover.